Spectral analysis for nonstationary audio: Notations and background

 Throughout this paper, we will work in the framework of the theory of random signals.
-Signals of interest will be modeled as realizations of random processes\footnote{Signals of interest are real-valued, however we will also use complex-valued functions since we will use complex-valued wavelet transforms later on.} $t\in\RR\to X_t\in\CC$.
-In this paper, the random processes will be denoted by upper-case letters while their realizations will be denoted by lower-case letters.
-The random processes will be assumed to zero mean $(\Ex{X_t=0}$ for all $t$) and be second order, i.e. they have well defined covariance kernel $\Ex{X_t\overline{X}_s}$.
-A particularly interesting class of such stochastic processes is the class of second order (or weakly) stationary processes, for which $C_X(t-s)\defeq\Ex{X_t\overline{X}_s}$ is a function of $t-s$ only.
-Under these assumptions, the Wiener-Khinchin theorem states that the covariance kernel may be expressed as the inverse Fourier transform of a non-negative measure $d\eta_X$, which we will assume to be continuous with respect to the Lebesgue measure: $d\eta_X(\nu)=\ccS_X(\nu)d\nu$, for some non-negative $L^1$ function $\ccS_X$ called the power spectrum.
+Signals of interest will be modeled as realizations of random processes $t\in\RR\to X_t\in\CC$.
+Signals of interest are real-valued, however we will work with complex-valued functions since complex-valued wavelet transforms will be used.
+In this paper, the random processes will be denoted by uppercase letters while their realizations will be denoted by lowercase letters.
+The random processes will be assumed to have null mean $(\Ex{X_t=0}$ for all $t$) and be second-order, \ie they have a well-defined covariance kernel $\Ex{X_t\overline{X}_{t'}}$.
+A particularly interesting class of such stochastic processes is the class of second order (or weakly) stationary processes, for which $C_X(t-t')\defeq\Ex{X_t\overline{X}_{t'}}$ is a function of $t-t'$ only.
+Under these assumptions, the Wiener-Khinchin theorem states that the covariance kernel may be expressed as the inverse Fourier transform of a nonnegative measure $d\eta_X$, which we will assume to be continuous with respect to the Lebesgue measure: $\dd\eta_X(\nu)=\ccS_X(\nu)\dd\nu$, for some nonnegative $L^1$ function $\ccS_X$ called the power spectrum.
 We then write

-We refer to textbooks such as~\cite{Koopmans95spectral,Priestley82spectral} for a more complete mathematical account of the theory, and to~\cite{Omer17time} for an extension to distribution theory setting.
+We refer to textbooks such as~\cite{Koopmans95spectral,Priestley82spectral} for a more complete mathematical account of the theory, and to~\cite{Omer17time} for an extension to the setting of distribution theory.